ABC-iRobotics/fanuc-webcontrol/API.md

   mtn_mod value is valid from `1` to `6`:

-  `1`: Absolute motion in joint space with joint interpolation
+  `1`: Absolute motion in joint space with joint interpolation [degree]

-  `2`: Relative motion in joint space with joint interpolation
+  `2`: Relative motion in joint space with joint interpolation [degree]

-  `3`: Absolute motion in Chartesian space with linear interpolation
+  `3`: Absolute motion in Chartesian space with linear interpolation [mm]

-  `4`: Absolute motion in Chartesian space with joint interpolation
+  `4`: Absolute motion in Chartesian space with joint interpolation [mm]

-  `5`: Relative motion in Chartesian space with linear interpolation
+  `5`: Relative motion in Chartesian space with linear interpolation [mm]

-  `6`: Relative motion in Chartesian space with joint interpolation
+  `6`: Relative motion in Chartesian space with joint interpolation [mm]

 * **Success Response:**